-Hosting GAIM comes down to three magic ingredients:
+While each GAIM location will require a unique set of resources, hosting GAIM comes down to three magic ingredients:

-Space * Girls * Volunteers
+Space + Girls + Volunteers

-As long as you have a big space such as a cafeteria or gym, you can host GAIM!
+As long as you have a big space such as a cafeteria or gym, you can host GAIM.

 To run GAIM, you’ll need approximately as many volunteers as the number of teams you have.
 Volunteers have the following roles:

 You should have approximately 1 - 4 per site, depending on the number of participants.

 Logistics coordinators are the backbone of your volunteers.
 They direct other volunteers, students, and coaches to ensure that everyone knows what they are supposed to be doing.
 Prior to GAIM day, logistics coordinators work with the GAIM liaison to recruit volunteers and communicate with teams.